wp-plugins/wp-tiger/readme.txt

 == Changelog ==

+= 3.2 =

+ - Migration script added to get new wp-leads-builder-for-any-crm

 = 3.1.11 =
  - Features moved to new combined plugin [Leads Builder For Any CRM](https://wordpress.org/plugins/wp-leads-builder-any-crm)
  - Added: Debug mode enable/disable options.